Axis Bank SpiceJet Voyage Credit Card Review

 • Cardholders shall have to complete 2 transactions within 30 days of card approval to be eligible for the aforementioned e-voucher.

-• Cardholders will receive the voucher within 7 working days post-meeting the eligibility criteria and will have 1-year expiry.
+• Cardholders will receive the voucher within 7 working days of meeting the eligibility criteria and will have a 1-year expiry.

-Again for this card also joining fees is well compensated but paying the annual fees make no sense.
+Again for this card joining fee is well compensated but paying the annual fee makes no sense.

 Reward Points Accrual/Redemption